-Given the broad consistence between our MTI of economic pain and its reported perception, the second information of interest concerns the intersection of economic pain with the EU vs. home country dimension.
-As preliminary descriptive evidence, Figure 5 (a) shows that the sign correspondence between MTI and EU-R/W, i.e. negative (positive) MTI associated with prevalent negative (positive) judgement towards the EU, is not particularly tight: it occurs in 55% cases (15/27 countries; correlation coefficient 0.45).
+Figure 4 presents the correspondence between STI (Table 4) and the change in the prevalent perception of the current situation of the national economy 2013-2014.
+Given the broad coherence between our MTI of economic pain and its reported perception, the second information of interest concerns the intersection of economic pain with the EU vs. home country dimension.
+As preliminary descriptive evidence, Figure 5(a) shows that the sign correspondence between MTI and EU-R/W, i.e. negative (positive) MTI associated with prevalent negative (positive) judgement towards the EU, is not particularly tight: it occurs in 55% cases (15/27 countries).
 In fact, analysis at the country level shows that the 20 countries with negative MTI are equally split between prevalent negative and positive judgement of the EU.
-The picture in Figure 5 (b) is similar with regard to the relationship between MTI and H-R/W: only in half of the countries do opinion polls associate negative (positive) MTI with negative (positive) judgement towards the home countries (correlation coefficient 0.075).
-In the 20 countries with negative MTI, negative judgments prevail in 12 countries, whilst positive judgements do so in 8.
+The picture in Figure 5(b) is similar with regard to the relationship between MTI and H-R/W: only in half of the countries do opinion polls associate negative (positive) MTI with negative (positive) judgement towards the home countries.
+In the 20 countries with negative MTI, negative judgements prevail in 12 countries, whilst positive judgements do so in 8.

 More relevant to our analysis are the subsets of the EU: EZ, No-EZ and the four quadrants of Figure 1.
-We see in Table 4 that, on average, the EZ has suffered almost twice the economic pain, and enjoyed less than half the recovery, with respect to the No-EZ.
+We see in Table 5 that, on average, the EZ has suffered almost twice the economic pain, and enjoyed less than half the recovery, with respect to the No-EZ.
 We also see that the EU-W/H-W quadrant of global dissatisfaction on average ranks very high on both indexes, i.e. severe economic pain in the past five years and feeble relief in the present.
 Its polar quadrant of global satisfaction EU-R/H-R fares better, and the quadrant EU-R/H-W even more so.
 The mapping at the country level is also of some interest.
 8 of the 9 countries in the EU-W/H-W quadrant also display a negative MTI (the exception is Slovakia).
 However, note that these 8 countries are just a fraction of the 20 with negative MTI.
 In fact, also 6 of the 8 countries in the EU-R/H-R quadrant, and 5 of the 7 countries in EU-R/H-W, have a negative MTI, and quite a negative one in some cases.